matfin/mattfinucane.com/mattfinucane/content/blog/cross-platform-vs-native.md

 For iOS devices, performance was not as much of an issue provided your applications functionality did not go beyond list and detail views.
 With that said, the version of Safari that was run in an iOS webview was much slower than the mobile Safari application.
 A much older version of the Nitro Javascript engine was used.

+When you are running a cross platform Javascript application, you are running it atop a deliberately hobbled runtime and then on the phones hardware itself.
+This is something the operating system vendors have put in place.

 ## Application functionality
 This was another area where we encountered serious problems with cross-platform mobile application development as follows: